inlife/nexrender/packages/nexrender-action-encode/readme.md

 # Action: Encode

-Encode you video to a specified format using built-in ffmpeg utility.
+Encode your video to a specified format using built-in ffmpeg utility.
 You don't need to have ffmpeg installed on your system.

 ## Installation